jonnonz1/nz-statute-book/acts/public/1997/harassment-act-1997.md

     (iii) if any order made under the rules is not complied with; or (iv) unless or until any order made under the rules is complied with:
   (f) provide that Registrars may exercise specified powers of the court or a Judge:
-  (g) provide for information about proceedings under this Act to be transferred between courts (whether the District Court, the Family Court, the High Court, the Court of Appeal, or the Supreme Court), including (without limitation) between different courts, or between different divisions of the same court, or between courts exercising civil jurisdiction and courts exercising criminal jurisdiction, or between courts exercising appellate jurisdiction and courts exercising original jurisdiction:
+  (g) provide for information about proceedings under this Act to be transferred between courts (whether the District Court, the Family Court, the High Court, the Court of Appeal, or the Supreme Court), including (without limitation) between different courts, or between different divisions of the same court, or between courts exercising appellate jurisdiction and courts exercising original jurisdiction:
   (h) apply, with or without modification, provisions of the District Court Rules 2014.
 (3) In the absence of any rules under this section or in any situation not covered by any such rules, the District Court Rules 2014 apply, with all necessary modifications, to proceedings under this Act.
 (4) Rules under subsection (1)﻿(b) are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).